orange-cloudfoundry/elpaaso/docs/overview/index.md

 ### definition of El PaaSo

-The goal of El PaaSo is to help developers in deploying their applications by automating the deployment of platforms for each application.
+The goal of El PaaSo is to help developers in deploying their applications by automating their deployment.
-This is achieved by capturing the logical architecture for the application.

-The logical architecture controls the automated deployment of the application on a platform that fits the needs of part of the application build/run cycle (development, testing, pre-production or production environment).
+This is achieved by specifying the architecture for the application, which is used as template for instanciating the application multiple times across build/run cycles (development, testing, pre-production or production environment).

-This helps open up the world of build and run by introducing fluidity and continuity between the build, test and run phases.
+ElPaaso ensures reproductibility of deployment in these phases

-In summary, elpaaso client only have to manage:
+In summary, elpaaso users only have to manage:

 * their code (the application itself),
 * their data (application data),